onkoe/text_on_server_death/README.md

 2. Clone the project: `git clone https://github.com/onkoe/text_on_server_death`
 3. Go into the project folder: `cd text_on_server_death`
 4. Ensure Rust is installed: `rustup`
-  a.
-If you get a "command not found" or something, go to the [Rust site](https://rustup.rs/) and grab it!
+    - If you get a "command not found" or something, go to the [Rust site](https://rustup.rs/) and grab it!
 Then try again after restarting your terminal.
 5. Install the project: `cargo install --path .`

 ## Usage

 1. Fill out the short configuration file located at `~/.config/text_on_server_death/config.toml`
-  a.
-You should just need an [API key](https://core.telegram.org/bots/api) and your username/channel name!
+    - You should just need an [API key](https://core.telegram.org/bots/api) and your username/channel name!
 Other entries are optional/already filled out.
 2. Type `text_on_server_death` and wait.
 You should get a text confirming that the bot is on.
 Check that the green light is on every few days or so... :)

 ### Arguments